stonecoldpat/anysender-voting/README.md

 As we can see, it is a relatively straight forward transaction format.

-**To & From.** Who authorised the transaction and what is the destination contract address?
+- *To & From:* Who authorised the transaction and what is the destination contract address?

-**Gas & Data.** How much gas can we use?
+- *Gas & Data:* How much gas can we use?
 And what is the calldata that should be executed at the destination contract?

-**DeadlineBlockNumber & Refund** What quality of service will the any.sender service provider?
+- *DeadlineBlockNumber & Refund:* What quality of service will the any.sender service provider?
 If the relay transaction does not get in the blockchai before the deadline, then the customer is entitled to the pre-agreed refund.

-**RelayContractAddress** All relay transactions are processed via the any.sender contract.
+- *RelayContractAddress:* All relay transactions are processed via the any.sender contract.
 The blockchain timestamps when the job was completed and this can be used as evidence if the any.sender service fails to provide its promised quality of service.

 A keen reader will hopefully notice two missing ingredients;

-**No gas price?** As an any.sender operator, our job is to first send the transaction at a low fee (saving you money), but to gradually keep bumping the fee until the transaction gets in, so we can always beat congestion.
+- *No gas price?* As an any.sender operator, our job is to first send the transaction at a low fee (saving you money), but to gradually keep bumping the fee until the transaction gets in, so we can always beat congestion.

-**No replay protection?** Our transaction format does not include replay protection.
+- *No replay protection?* Our transaction format does not include replay protection.
 We must assume the replay protection is built into the smart contract (to:), otherwise anyone can copy and publish the calldata to perform replay attacks.
 We have provided in-depth recommendations on [how to incorporate replay protection](https://github.com/PISAresearch/metamask-comp) and in this example we have incorporated [Bitflip-ordering](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/anysender-utils.ts#L48).

 OK so back to the story.
 We provide a simple utility function to easily fetch a signed relay transaction: